In Search Of Yummy-ness

 Make-Ahead Tips:

-• The cream cheese spread can be made up to 2 days in advance and stored in the fridge.
+• The cream cheese spread can be made up to 2 days in advance and stored in the refrigerator.

-• Assembled sandwiches can be made the day before—wrap in wax paper and store in the fridge under a damp (not touching!) tea towel.
+• Assembled sandwiches can be made the day before.
+Wrap in wax paper and store in the fridge under a damp tea towel (don't let the wet towel touch the sandwiches directly).

 • Wait to trim and slice the sandwiches until just before serving for the cleanest presentation.